 Websites that are designed for older versions of Windows Internet Explorer don't always display as expected in the current version.
-We addressed this in Windows Internet Explorer 8 by adding the Compatibility View function that allows users to "revert" to a previous browser version of the platform, which emulates IE7 Standards mode.
+We addressed this in Windows Internet Explorer 8 by adding the Compatibility View function that allows users to "revert" to a previous browser version.

 Examples of incompatibility issues that are addressed by Compatibility View include incorrect browser or feature detection.
-Today many sites use browser detection instead of feature and behavior detection to give Internet Explorer markup that is not interoperable with IE9 Standards mode or with other browsers.
-This can result in major functionality breaks on sites rendered in IE9 mode.
+Today many sites use browser detection instead of feature and behavior detection to give Internet Explorer (IE) markup that is not interoperable with modern web standards.
+This can result in major functionality breaks on sites when rendered in newer versions of IE.

-Compatibility View allows content designed for older web browsers to render well in newer versions of Windows Internet Explorer 9.
+Compatibility View allows content designed for older web browsers to render well in newer versions of Internet Explorer.
 The Compatibility View (CV) List automatically displays the content of websites in Compatibility View without further interaction.
-Internet Explorer 9 includes support for compatible document modes and a CV List that is similar to that shipped with Internet Explorer 8.

 We only add a site to the Compatibility View List when the site:

 - Is designed to run in an older version of Internet Explorer

 - Doesn't declare an "X-UA-Compatible-" meta tag or header

 The CV List is an XML file on "Microsoft.com".
 We can update the list monthly, which means we can accommodate site developer requests to remove updated sites.
 Users automatically get updates.